 The Jaguar E-type is one of Britain's greatest post-war triumphs, and the key stages of a restoration offer exciting opportunities for a cinematic vision.
 We wish to bring this vividly to life.
 In so doing we will celebrate this beautiful car, and the skilled work involved in reviving them.

 This is a story about characters first and foremost.
 We want to dramatise the tension between father and son, who have been separated by years of silence.
-We wish to explore the effects that a lingering trauma can have too.
+We wish to explore the effects that a lingering trauma can have too, and the challenges Archie faces with his developing Parkinson's, which he is reluctant to discuss with his son.

 2 - the number of years we'll have spent on this short film by the time it's completed